 Southwest Wisconsin Technical College is accredited by The Higher Learning Commission and is a member of the North Central Association of Colleges and Schools.
-Southwest Tech maintains its accreditation with The Higher Learning Commission by participating in the Academic Quality Improvement Program (AQIP) and undertaking continuous improvement initiatives.
-Southwest Tech was accepted as an AQIP institution in 2002 and has been accredited since 1976.
+Southwest Tech has been accredited since 1976.
+In 2002, Southwest Tech was accepted as an AQIP institution, and in June, 2017 became a member of the Standard Pathway.

 Programs offered by the College are also approved by the Educational Approval Board for the Veterans Administration.

 What is the Higher Learning Commission?